s1ara1h/teachable-machine-project/README.md

 # 🧠 Kidney Classification using Teachable Machine

 This project applies image classification to detect four kidney conditions using Google's Teachable Machine.
-It was implemented as part of a data analysis and AI training program.

 ---